HeyBillFinn/freefrog/README.md

 ## Development

+Note: we all use Macs, so some commands in here (like "open") may not work on our linux machine unless you've aliased them.

 The maintainers accept pull requests gratefully.
 You can submit whatever you are inspired to submit and we promise to: